 But it wasn’t until high school that Chung fell in love with English class, finding solace in reading and writing, especially poetry.
-“I liked The Temple of My Familiar,” Chung remembers, “There was something very beautiful about the way Alice Walker posed black feminist thought and literature, and the characters were very deep.”
+“I liked ‘The Temple of My Familiar,’” Chung remembers.
+“There was something very beautiful about the way Alice Walker posed black feminist thought and literature, and the characters were very deep.”

 Chung performed well academically, though she admits she had some behavioral issues that went largely ignored. “[Teachers] weren’t equipped to deal with my needs and had no idea I was homeless...
 I didn’t talk about it until I was 25 years old,” she reflects.
 “I was surrounded by overachievers, many of whom were achieving more than me.”

-It was easier than she thought to keep the truth from them, Chung says.
+It was easier than she thought to keep the truth from them.
 “There’s this idea that East Asians are a model minority group and are buffered from poverty and do well in school, but that wasn’t my family’s migration narrative.”
 Chung’s parents, natives of Pyongyang, North Korea, left for South Korea and then the United States to try to build a better life for themselves and their family.
 “They were traumatized from North Korea and didn’t understand how Western society worked, and it showed.
 They grew up in such a repressive regime they didn’t understand how to get by.
 But they worked so hard to give their kids food.”

-Chung credits The Covenant House with saving her life.
+Chung credits Covenant House with saving her life.
 There, she had a safe bed, regular meals, and encouragement from the staff.
-“They believed in me,” Chung says, and “covered me in love.
-It’s a place of high structure and normalcy.
+“They believed in me,” Chung says.
+“It’s a place of high structure and normalcy.
 I felt so supported and so loved.
-It was a sanctuary like a hospital, beyond being homeless.
-I would willingly live there again.”
+It was a sanctuary like a hospital.
+Beyond being homeless, I would willingly live there again.”

-Ultimately, Chung believes that education is a powerful tool to escape homelessness, though she is wary of the “this formerly homeless person graduated from Harvard so you can, too” narrative.
-It “puts a lot of pressure on the individual, and it’s about so much more than that,” she explains.
-“Youth homelessness is a consequence of family instability, poverty, foster care, and other risk factors.
-When you’re on the streets, it’s hard to continue school, or you get a very inferior education because you go to underfunded under-resourced schools and people don’t believe in you.
+Chung believes that education is a powerful tool to escape homelessness.
+She is wary, however, of the “this formerly homeless person graduated from Harvard so you can too” narrative.
+She explains that such a narrative “puts a lot of pressure on the individual, and it’s about so much more than that.
+Youth homelessness is a consequence of family instability, poverty, foster care, and other risk factors.
+When you’re on the streets, it’s hard to continue school, or you get a very inferior education because you go to underfunded under-resourced schools, and people don’t believe in you.
 Surviving on the streets is so [overwhelming] it’s hard to focus on school.”

-Chung holds that it’s not pedagogy or educational policy that’s going to help homeless youth.
+Chung believes that it’s not pedagogy or educational policy that’s going to help homeless youth.
 Rather, schools need to incorporate mental health and substance abuse treatment in their offerings.
 “If you address physical, emotional, and academic needs, you take a much more holistic approach to literacy,” she says.